For more information contact:

 The RSO must register any facilities housing equipment with x-ray tubes or other ionizing radiation generating machines through the Business Licensing Service.
 Such machines include clinical veterinary diagnostic and therapeutic equipment and machines used for educational, security, analytical research, and industrial purposes.

 The authorized user must submit a Machine Registration form to the RSO for each machine to be included under an authorization.
-The registration form is available at RSO Forms on the RSO website.
+The registration form is available on the RSO website.

 The authorized user must include the following with the machine registration: